-In 2009, 53 sessions were acquired.
-Figure 3 shows the total Acquisitions Summary per year, starting in 1990.
+In 2010, 56 sessions were acquired.
+Figure 3 shows a summary of the total acquisitions per year, starting in 1990.

-In 2004, in order to fix all the rail problems, a complete rail replacement was planned.
+In 2004, in order to fix the existing rail problems, a complete rail replacement had been planned.
 In 2005, due to financial difficulties, it was instead decided that only the concrete pedestal under the existing rail would be repaired.
 From then on, no rail movements have been noted [1]-[3].